 AC power enters the scoreboard display at the power terminal block in the back of the cabinet.
 From this terminal block, power is routed through the power system in the sign.
-The line side of AC passes through a 10 amp fuse on the way to the two SP-320-24 power supply modules, located behind the Hit and Error ("H" and "E") display.
-If your scoreboard includes Electronic Team Names, you will find a 10 amp fuse behind the ETN display for the team on the bottom.
+The line side of AC passes through a 10 amp fuse on the way to the two main power supplies, which are located behind the Scores display on the right (typically Home) side of the cabinet.
+If your scoreboard includes Electronic Team Names, you will find a 10 amp fuse behind the ETN display on the right side.
 This fuse protects the power supplies behind each ETN display.
 Both fuses are AG style and should only be replaced with fuses of the same style and rating.